Apple Pay

 To perform a test one-step purchase by using Gate, do the following:

-The full information about purchase process by using Apple Pay through Gate is provided in the section Purchases by using Gate.
+More information about processing purchases by using the Apple Pay method via Gate is provided in the One-time purchases by using Gate section.

 One-step purchases by performing authorization hold via Payment Page and capture or cancellation via Gate